mem48/geocompr/main.md

 What defines geocomputation as a development on previous work is the "creative and experimental use of GIS that it entails" [@longley_geocomputation:_1998].
 With geocomputation geographic data can be used in new ways.

 Another advantage of geocomputation is that it conveys the centrality of the concept of algorithms (which can be implemented in R functions) to advanced geographical research.
+This is captured in another seminal book on the subject [@openshaw_geocomputation_2000]:

+> GC is neither an equation-fest nor a computer gigaflop speed contest.
+GeoComputation is about using the various different types of geodata and about developing relevant geo-tools within the overall context of a 'scientific' approach.

+The computational approach to geographic data allows the creation of new tools from modular components.
+R, being a functional language, makes the creation of the 'geo-tools' that Openshaw advocates relatively easy compared with the low level languages (e.g. FORTRAN and Java) that dominated the field at the time.

 Geocomputation is a relatively young field^[Geocomputation has a ~30 year history dating back to the first [conference](http://www.geocomputation.org/) on the subject in 1996 (at the University of Leeds where the concept for this book was dreamt up) which was followed by a flurry of subsequent publications.]